lpatino1/concertopia/README.md

 ## Description

 Concertopia is a web app for music lovers and concert goers!
-Search for your favorite musical artists, see fun info about them like:
+Search for your favorite musical artists, see fun information about them like:
 - their top-played songs on Spotify
 - lyrics to popular songs
-- find out if your favorite artist is playing any shows or event near you
+- find out if your favorite artist is playing any shows or events near you
 - watch a music video of theirs on YouTube

 The purpose of this project was to practice collaboration with fellow web developers and show comprehension and proficiency in the following coding concepts: